-According to the American Dental Education Association, the average dental school graduate in 2019 graduated with $292,169 of student debt.
+According to the most current data from the American Dental Education Association, the average dental school graduate in 2019 had $292,169 in student loan debt.
 That’s a huge financial hole to dig out of!

 What are dental practice loans?

 Dentists have a few things going for them that have traditionally made them attractive to lenders.

 First, they have healthy incomes averaging six figures annually, according to Student Loan Planner’s data.
 Second, like other health professions, dental practices are somewhat recession-proof businesses.
 People may stop going out to eat during an economic downturn, but they’ll likely get a toothache taken care of.
 And, third, dentists have historically had some of the lowest charge-off rates in the medical industry.